 2. Communication

 Following the initial spark of desire, God starts to talk to you.
 While some people will hear God’s voice directly, most will experience His presence in more subdued ways.
-This can take the form of a dream, a prophecy, an impact on your heart, or a growing knowledge.
+This can take the form of a dream, a prophecy, an impact on your heart, or growing knowledge.
 Being called by God entails being selected by God for particular purposes.
 People begin to fulfill God’s purpose for them when they recognize that call and submit to it.

-This expanding understanding serves as a motivation for us to continue looking for new information.
+This expanding understanding serves as motivation for us to continue looking for new information.
 When you feel God speaking to you, press in and pay attention because, as Proverbs 25:2 tells us, “It is the honor of God to conceal a matter; to seek out a topic is the glory of kings.”

 3. Confirmation